 Much like the Amiron wireless headphones, the Xelento wireless monitors are compatible with beyerdynamic’s excellent MIY app on both Android and iOS.
 This will only work when you are using the Xelento wireless as a Bluetooth IEM and not in wired mode.

-The main drivers of the Xelento wireless is also another key feature.
+The main driver of the Xelento wireless is also another key feature.
 These are miniaturized versions of their famous Tesla drivers used on their flagship full-sized headphones such as the T1.

 I am expecting a distinct clean sound with an excellent bass response based on my previous experience with beyerdynamic’s tesla driver headphones.
 I am also expecting excellent levels of resolution but how exactly will they hold up under wireless conditions, in the long run, we will find out in the main review.